laser069/E-commerce/README.md

 - Used MongoDBAtlas to create a cluster
 - Used mongoose to connect MongoDb with the backend
 - Made some error-handling changes

+## Milestone-4
+- Created User Model
+- Used JsonWebToken and bcrypt to encrypt password
+- Created multer file